 Smell

-The beef dish gave off a nice, clean smell of real beef with a hint of the green peas.
-There are no off-putting aromas and the food doesn’t smell heavy.
+The beef dish has the light, clean scent of real, fresh beef, with a hint of green peas.
+There are no off-putting odors.

 Taste